 Charlie Morley describes dream yoga as "a collection of transformational lucid dreaming, conscious sleeping and what in the West we refer to as out-of-body experience practices aimed at spiritual growth and mind training.
 Lucid dreaming may form the foundation of dream yoga, but through the use of advanced tantric energy work, visualizations of Tibetan iconography and the integration of psycho-spiritual archetypes or yidams, dream yoga goes way beyond our Western notion of lucid dreaming.
 If we translate the Sanskrit word yoga as meaning ‘union’, we get a clue as to what dream yoga is about: the union of consciousness within the dream state.
 It is a yoga of the mind that uses advanced lucid dreaming methods to utilize sleep on the path to spiritual awakening.”
-Dream Yoga can be practiced by anyone.

-"ultimately, it is the motivation behind dream yoga that is the most important aspect of all, fueling the use of lucid dreaming as a path to spiritual development."
+"Ultimately, it is the motivation behind dream yoga that is the most important aspect of all, fueling the use of lucid dreaming as a path to spiritual development."

 Since 2015 I have been learning and practising Dream Yoga, as taught by B Alan Wallace.
 I have also attended various workshops delivered in the UK by Dream Yoga teacher Charley Morley.
 As part of my practice, I have kept a dream journal for the past 6 years, and learned how to lucid dream.
 I have been facilitating various arts based dream yoga workshops, both in London and Portugal since 2015.